haraldk/TwelveMonkeys/README.md

 ### Using the ResampleOp

-The library comes with a
+The library comes with a resampling (image resizing) operation, that contains many different algorithms to provide excellent results at reasonable speed.

     import com.twelvemonkeys.image.ResampleOp;